Colorado River Timeline

 Minute 323

-Minute 323 states that Mexico can continue to store water in Lake Mead; lays out how the two countries will make voluntary cutbacks in times of drought; commits the U.S. to financially supporting water efficiency projects in Mexico that will save more than 200,000 acre-feet of water in return for a one-time water exchange; and requires both countries to provide water and funding for habitat restoration and scientific work in the Colorado River Delta for 10 years.
+Minute 323 provides for Mexico to store water in Lake Mead; lays out how the U.S. and Mexico will make voluntary cutbacks in times of drought; and addresses water and funding for habitat restoration and scientific work in the Colorado River Delta.

 • May 20, 2019